-Vehicle owners in Michigan are probably aware that they're in a "no-fault" car insurance state, which means their options for pursuing a claim are often limited if they're injured in a car accident, regardless of who caused the crash.
-In this article, we'll cover the details of Michigan's no-fault car insurance system.
+Vehicle owners in Michigan are probably aware that they're in a "no-fault" car insurance state, which means they'll turn first (and often exclusively) to their own car insurance coverage if they're injured in a car accident, regardless of who caused the crash.
+In this article, we'll discuss:

 Michigan is one of about a dozen states that follow some variation of a "no-fault" car insurance system.
 In a no-fault scheme, your own car insurance coverage (in Michigan, that means your "personal injury protection" or "PIP" coverage) pays for your medical treatment and other out-of-pocket losses after a car accident, up to policy limits, regardless of who caused the crash.